njaalf/discnorm/cran-comments.md

 Received feedback from CRAN submission officer Jelena Saf on 12th may to fix cat(" B = ") to only show with verbose = TRUE.
 This has been done.

+## 0.1.1 Submission

+In computeT, change option use_pbv from 0 to 2 in sirt::polychoric2
+In bootTest, change the polychoric estimator from sirt::polychoric2 to lavaan::lavCor